sourcefrog/cargo-mutants/README.md

 retains its prior formatting, comments, line numbers, etc. This makes it possible to show a text diff of the mutation and should make it easier to understand any error messages from the build of the mutated code.

-## Using Enucleate

-* Trees that `deny` style lints such as unused parameters are likely to fail to build when mutated, without really saying much about the value of the tests.

 ## Further thoughts